 Fact: I’ve always been a sucker for soft, buttery, SUPER fluffy blueberry muffins!
 Emphasis on the buttery part, for sure.
 A muffin without butter just seems wrong.
 And boring.
 And doomed.

-And yet… here I am, shouting from the roof tops that I’ve got a new favorite muffin in town, and the batter is made without a drop of butter.
-That’s right – none.
+And yet… here I am, shouting from the rooftops that I’ve got a new favorite muffin in town, and the batter is made without a drop of butter.
+That’s right: none.
+Nadda.
 Not even an ounce!
 Whoa.
 Talk about a game changer!
 The best part?
-They’e just as flavorful, soft, and glorious to bite into as their buttery counterparts… minus the guilt!
-I’ll be saving my butter for brownies, thank you very much 😉
+They’re just as flavorful, soft, and glorious to bite into as their buttery counterparts… minus the guilt!
+I’ll be saving my butter for brownies from now on, thank you very much!

 Now, since there’s nothing worse than a dry muffin, I added a whole cup of rich, creamy, protein packed Greek yogurt to the batter.
 This adds intense moisture, and ensures you’ll be left with soft, fluffy muffins.
 There’s also a splash of milk in the recipe, and you may choose to use anything from whole to skim, depending on your dietary/taste preferences.

 Earlier I mentioned there is NO butter in this recipe.
 Let’s talk more about that!
 Since I cut the butter out, I needed to replace it with another ingredient that would add both moisture and flavor.
 I also wanted to keep these muffins on the healthier side.
 I tested the recipe with olive oil, coconut oil, and a combination of both, and am happy to say all three variations are winners!
 If you choose to use olive oil, I do recommend using a brand that isn’t intensely flavored.
 A milder olive oil will work best.
 Also, the taste of oil in the finished product isn’t strong, so don’t worry about your muffins being overly flavored by either one.